adithya-reji/tstall/README.md

 * `list`: List all the packages installed using tstall.
 * `list-labels`: List all the existing labels.
 * `search`: Search for a package installed using tstall.
-* `search-label`: List all packages assigned with the specified label.
+* `search-label`: Search for all packages assigned with the specified label.
 * `edit-package-label`: Edit the label of the specified package.
 * `rename-label`: Rename the specified label.
 * `help`: Show the help message.